davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 })
 ```

-This is great for isolating domain specific functionality, and at the same time simplifying your root config.
+This can be great for isolating domain specific functionality, and at the same time simplifying your root config.

 Your final config will be intelligently-merged (via [unjs/defu](https://github.com/unjs/defu)).